We’re all about retirement planning, and we often talk about Roth IRAs and other retirement accounts and strategies.

-- Health status is another factor.
-If you are in excellent health overall, and your family history confirms that it tends to be the case even in old age, you might make an adjustment to the Social Security life expectancy accordingly.
+- Health Status: If you are in excellent overall health, and your family history confirms that this tends to be the case even in old age, you might make an adjustment to the Social Security life expectancy accordingly.
 Conversely, if you have a condition that is expected to shorten your life, it makes sense to begin collecting benefits early.

-- Then, consider your overall financial resources.
-If you’re in a situation where you absolutely need the income now – and there are no other resources available – then there’s little choice but to begin taking benefits as early as possible.
-But if you have financial resources that will enable you to cover your living expenses for a few years, then delaying receipt of Social Security benefits can make a big difference in your monthly benefit later on.
+- Financial Resources: If you’re in a situation where you absolutely need the income now and there are no other resources available, then there’s little choice but to begin taking benefits as early as possible.
+But if you have financial resources that will enable you to cover your living expenses for a few years, then delaying the receipt of Social Security benefits can make a big difference in your monthly benefit later on.

-- Finally, personal preferences have a place in your decision.
-If it is your intention to move to the beach and to enjoy a life of leisure while you are still relatively young and in good health, then taking benefits early would work better for your situation.
+- Personal Preferences: If it is your intention to move to the beach and to enjoy a life of leisure while you are still relatively young and in good health, then taking benefits early would work better for your situation.

 Calculating Your Monthly Social Security Benefit

 You can go to the Social Security Retirement Estimator to get a reasonably precise number.
 Benefits are calculated based on a formula that includes your highest 35-year earnings, indexed for inflation through age 59.